Black Widow Identification: Where Do Black Widows Live?

 Black widows are large spiders that spin tangled webs in sheltered places, both in nature and in your house.
 They are also among the most poisonous insects in North America, and their bite can be fatal in some cases.
 If you found a spider and you suspect it may be a black widow, this lens will help you identify your specimen.
 Black widows are relatively rare, and most of us will never see one, but if you do you want to know exactly what you're dealing with!
 If you ever wondered what it's like to get bitten by a black widow, or the safest way to pick one up (it's not with your fingers), then read on...

 Black Widow Identification -- The Red Hourglass

 This is the distinctive sign of the black widow -- a bright red hourglass marking on the animal's ventral side (the "bottom" or underneath).
-It's your surest guide to Black Widow identification -- no other spider has it.
+It's your surest guide to black widow identification -- no other spider has it.
 In the natural world, bright red, orange, or yellow markings are universally used to signify protection by venom or caustic chemicals in the insect's haemolymph, or blood.
 This, in effect, tells everyone: "stay away from me, or you'll be sorry."
 But the classic hourglass shape is only one morph that spiders in the Black Widow's genus display.
-Here are a couple of other variations that still serve the purpose of warning away predators -- including you.
+There are a couple of other variations that still serve the purpose of warning away predators -- including you.

 Close-Up of a Female Black Widow - Note the robust body, long black legs, and red hourglass